 Despite the gift rule's limitations on the acceptance of gifts, House Members, officers, and employees may accept a number of gifts that must be reported on the Statement.
+This section addresses only the reporting requirements associated with a gift.
+In some situations, a House Member, officer, or employee is required to obtain prior Committee on Ethics approval to accept a gift.
+Please consult the Committee with any questions about whether you may accept a gift.

 The EIGA requires filers to report any gifts received during the reporting period from a single donor, other than a relative, that total more than "minimal value," which is a statutory term of art.
-For 2016, "minimal value" is \$375.
-However, any single gift valued at less than \$150 need not be counted against the \$375 reporting threshold.
+For 2018, "minimal value" is \$390.
+However, any single gift valued at less than \$156 need not be counted against the \$390 reporting threshold.

-You, your spouse, and your children do not have separate \$375 reporting limits.
+You, your spouse, and your children do not have separate \$390 reporting limits.
 Thus, if you, your spouse, and a dependent child each receive gifts from the same source, the value of those gifts would be totaled to determine if the reporting threshold has been met.
 The only exception is if your spouse or dependent child receives gifts totally independent of their relationship to you as a Member, officer, or House employee.

 Example 1: You received a \$120 gift and a \$250 item from the same source.
-Neither item would have to be disclosed, since the \$120 gift falls below the \$150 aggregation threshold and the remaining item is valued at less than \$375.
+Neither item would have to be disclosed, since the \$120 gift falls below the \$156 aggregation threshold and the remaining item is valued at less than \$390.